-- filename (Required): File to be unzipped. - destination (Optional, Defaulted to "."): Destination folder for unzipped files. - keep_permissions (Optional, Defaulted to False): Keep permissions of files.
+• filename (Required): File to be unzipped.

+- destination (Optional, Defaulted to "."): Destination folder for unzipped files. - keep_permissions (Optional, Defaulted to False): Keep permissions of files.
 WARNING: Can be dangerous if the zip was not created in a NIX system, the bits could produce undefined permission schema.
-Use only this option if you are sure that the zip was created correctly.
+Use only this option if you are sure that the zip was created correctly. - pattern (Optional, Defaulted to None): Extract from the archive only paths matching the pattern.
+This should be a Unix shell-style wildcard, see fnmatch documentation for more details.